sourcegraph/handbook/content/departments/engineering/teams/cody/about-cody-faq.md

 - [Not yet available] App + Cody: allows you to search everything that you connect to your app instance to (local files and remote repos).
 - Cloud trial / enterprise: allows you to set up embeddings for your entire codebase.

+#### Do we log Cody queries, in a way that either our customer support team or their site admins can read user queries?

+- On sourcegraph.com, we may log queries in order to provide the service and to improve the product.
+- On Sourcegraph Enterprise, we don’t log cody queries.

 ## The future

 #### Is search going to be replaced by embedding search?